-Love these new fairy lights!
-We had a client wanting a whimsical fall dessert-scape.
+Love these new fairy lights as an update to string lights!
+Our client wanted a whimsical fall dessert-scape.
 So, weaving the tiny lights thoughout, and even hiding them in some of the elements throughout gave us a pretty focal point.

 But, of course, not just for looks, sometimes the lights need to be functional.
 Here, in the area transitioning the dinner tent into the dancing tent, which guests also passed thru for restrooms, you need to be able to see where you are going.
 We don’t want bland bright overhead lighting, though.
 Larger string lights woven throughout palm fronds becomes such a pretty “moment” for a Lowcountry wedding.